nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 attendance
 ```

-- To mark a student's attendance for a particular session, you can navigate to the [Attendance Page](#attendance-page-commands).
+TO ADD NOTE: To mark a student's attendance for a particular session, you can navigate to the [Attendance Page](#attendance-page-commands).

 [Back to list of commands](#commands)